CU-CloudTechnologies/TLEN-5830/amch1064/hw1/README.md

 Pointing your browser to ELB/lab1.php will connect you to one of the WebServer where the php script will query the DB and display the output on the screen.

+## Use of Packer

+We will use packer tool to create custom AMI from the base Amazon Linux Image.
+Packer will create two AMI images:
+1. Apache web server image
+2. Nginx web server image

+These AMIs are used to replace current web server with a new server.
+For example, If we are currently running two **Apache servers**, we can replace them with **Nginx Servers.**
+Creating AMI is important for seamless as AWS launch configuration will first spin up new instances and then start draining connections from the old servers that need to be deleted.

 ## Terraform Components

 ### variables.tf